fossabot/admiralfeb.net/src/assets/wishlist/clothing.md

   - I have:
     - Buckles: Classic Black
     - Straps: Black webbing
-- Socks: I like ankle socks
+- Socks: I like dark socks.
+Not a fan of white anymore.
 - Earrings

   Sterling Silver or Surgical Steel